 Any new trustees will be inducted into the workings of the School, and also of the company as a registered charity by the Headmaster.
-Prospective trustees will be provided with a memorandum of the legal responsibilities and duties of trustees and are invited to familiarise themselves with CC3 "The Essential trustee: What we need to know" published by the Charity Commission and "The Appointment and Education of Charity Trustees" published by the Institute of Chartered Secretaries and Administrators plus copies of the charitable company's financial statements and minutes of previous trustees' meetings.
+Prospective trustees will be provided with a memorandum of the legal responsibilities and duties of trustees and are invited to familiarise themselves with CC3 "The Essential trustee: what you need to know, what you need to do" published by the Charity Commission plus copies of the charitable company's financial statements and minutes of previous trustees' meetings.